 Trading became a necessity, so each family could eat more than a single crop.

-And at the same time, we see the first evidence of written language.
+And at the same time, the first evidence of written language emerged.

 In his spellbinding book, Sapiens: A Brief History of Humankind, Yuval Noah Harari explains three factors that necessitated the creation of symbolic language: